 - As we upgrade the main, we may also replace or move hydrants in your street to provide better access for firefighting services or make the system work more efficiently.

-Even when a temporary water supply is installed, at some point we need to interrupt the water supply for a few hours to connect the old pipe to the new pipe.
-Typically, this work is done during business hours to minimise the disruption to customers.
+Even when a temporary water supply is installed, at some point we need to turn off the water for a few hours to connect the old pipe to the new pipe.
+Typically, we do this during business hours to minimise the disruption to customers.
 We’ll also make arrangements with businesses, but it is worth making contact with us to discuss how your business will be affected.

-You will receive three days’ notice of any planned water interruption.
-If something unexpected occurs such as if the temporary water supply is damaged, we cannot give you advance warning.
+You will receive one week's notice of any planned water interruption.
+If something unexpected occurs such as the temporary water supply is damaged, we cannot give you advance warning.
 If this happens we will work as fast as we can to get the water back on.